 Read on to find out which backpacking knives make the cut.

-Best Backpacking Knife of 2020
+Best Backpacking Knife

 Smith & Wesson Extreme Ops SWA24S 7.1in S.S.
 Folding Knife